Cost Calculation for Produced Items: General Information

 Costing Methods

 The costing method of a production order determines the way the system calculates the costs of produced items in an inventory receipt that records the movement of the items to inventory.
-Acumatica ERP Manufacturing Edition supports the following methods of calculating production costs:
+MYOB Acumatica Manufacturing Edition supports the following methods of calculating production costs:

 • Actual: The system calculates the unit cost of produced items by dividing all actual costs posted to the Work in Process GL account by the units being received.
 For details, see Cost Calculation for Produced Items: Actual Costing Method.